 Alzheimer’s disease is the leading cause of dementia, making up 60% to 80% of dementia cases.
 Although the terms “dementia” and “Alzheimer’s” are often used interchangeably, there are indeed differences between the two.
 Dementia is the broad term for a cognitive disorder that impairs the individual’s memory, sense of reasoning, and ability to think.
 Alzheimer’s is just one out of the many possible causes of dementia.
 We will provide you with more information on understanding Alzheimer’s.

-Causes and Risks Associated with Alzheimer’s
+Causes and Risks Associated with Alzheimer’s for Senior Livings

 Alzheimer’s disease appears to originate from two main types of nerve damage caused by abnormal brain structures tangles and plaques.
 Nerve cells get damaged and die, causing the loss of function and communication between brain cells.
 Although there is no definite cause of Alzheimer’s, factors like age, genetics, head injuries, and cardiovascular disease can increase one’s risk, which can be reduced by keeping physically and mentally active, staying socially engaged, and going for regular health checks.

-Signs and Symptoms of Alzheimer’s
+Signs and Symptoms of Alzheimer’s for Senior Living

 The symptoms of Alzheimer’s are generally divided into three main stages, which can be helpful if you are unsure about your loved one’s condition at present.